Hugh Watt: Second Labour Government

-Watt was first appointed as a minister in the Second Labour Government led by Walter Nash; he was both Minister of Works from 1957 to 1960 and additionally was Minister of Electricity from 1958 until 1960.
-As Minister of Works he quickly became known for both his vitality and genial style of inspecting infrastructure sites.
-During the government he oversaw one of the most constructive and positive periods of public development New Zealand had seen.
+Watt was first appointed as a minister in the Second Labour Government led by Walter Nash; he was Minister of Works from 1957 to 1960, and additionally, Minister of Electricity from 1958 until 1960.
+He resigned from the Auckland Harbour Board in December 1957 after his appointment to the cabinet.
+As Minister of Works, he quickly became known for both his vitality and his genial style of inspecting infrastructure sites.
+During the Second Labour Government, he oversaw one of the most constructive and positive periods of public development New Zealand had seen.
 He started construction on the Benmore Dam and ensured that when it was completed it was £12 million under the original estimates.
 Watt was also the Chairman of the National Roads Board from 1957 to 1960.
 He thought his reform of the National Roads Board levy system was his biggest achievement in the government's term and saw a large improvement in urban motorways as a result of diversifying the board members to come from cities as well as rural areas.